 — Bernd Lange (@berndlange) January 21, 2026

-Speaking with To Vima International at the EP on the condition of anonymity ahead of the vote, several MEPs from the Left expressed that their party has lost trust in European Commission President Ursula von der Leyen, citing concerns about transparency in vaccine deals during Covid, and more recently, procedures over ReArm Europe.
+Speaking with To Vima International at the EP on the condition of anonymity ahead of the vote, several MEPs from the Left explained the “big picture” behind the proposed resolution, expressing that their party has lost trust in EC President Ursula von der Leyen.
+Over the past few years, the party has growing concerns about transparency in deals, such as with vaccines during Covid, and more recently, with ReArm Europe.

-In a post after the vote, the Left celebrated “Victory”, saying that the results are a “blow” to the treaty, which is “destructive to agriculture, the climate and health.”
+In a post on X after the vote, the Left celebrated their “Victory”, saying that the results are a “blow” to the treaty, which is “destructive to agriculture, the climate and health.”

 🔴 VICTORY!